sohankunkerkar/enhancements-kube/keps/sig-node/3983-drop-in-configuration/README.md

 * Handling of zeroed fields
     * It’s possible the configuration of the Kubelet does not handle not specified fields well.
 Special testing will need to be done for different types to define and ensure conformance of that behavior.
 * Handling of lists
     * Contention could be found with how lists should be handled (append or overwrite, also see proposal).
 Consensus should be found and testing performed.
+    * During the beta phase, we will conduct additional testing to address risks and refine the feature.

 ## Design Details